royrzguo/Lido-research/Lido at a Crossroads: From LSD Leader to Staking Infrastructure.md

 ## 6. Conclusion & Outlook

-**there is limited reason to buy LDO based on current fundamentals**, but the **governance reforms under discussion** and the **upcoming V3 launch** could prove to be meaningful catalysts that reshape both protocol dynamics and token valuation.
+The market largely views Lido today as a **declining liquid staking leader**, but this narrative may be incomplete.
+The **governance reforms under discussion** and the **upcoming V3 launch** could reposition Lido from a single-product LSD into a **broader staking infrastructure platform**, opening the door for a potential market re-rating.

 Going forward, investors should pay particular attention to:
 - **Adoption and execution of V3 (stVaults):** whether Lido can reposition itself from a single-product LSD leader to a broader staking infrastructure platform.